Iraq – Kurdistan (Erbil, Suleymaniyeh, Dohuk) December 9-10, 2019

 The Kurdish Parliament in Erbil reconvened after a peace agreement was signed between the Kurdish parties in 1997, but had no real power with control only in the western and northern parts of the autonomous region.

-During the coalition forces occupation of Iraq, sporadic attacks hit Erbil.
+During the coalition forces’ occupation of Iraq, sporadic attacks hit Erbil.
 Parallel bomb attacks by the Ansar al-Sunnah against Eid celebrations killed 109 people in 2004.
 A suicide bombing on 4 May 2005 killed 60 civilians and injured 150 more outside a police recruiting centre.

 In 2015, the Assyrian Church of the East moved its seat from Chicago to Erbil.

 Erbil is not an attractive city nor does it have much to see.
-There is no outstanding architecture and is basically a flat plain surrounding the citadel.
+There is no outstanding architecture and is a flat plain surrounding the citadel.

 Climate.
 Erbil has a Mediterranean climate with long, extremely hot and dry summers and mild winters.
 Winters are rainy.

 Citadel of Erbil.
 This is an occupied mound in the historical heart of Erbil, standing 25-32m above the surrounding plain.
 The buildings cover a roughly oval area of 430 by 340m.
 It has been claimed that the site is the oldest continuously inhabited town in the world.
-The earliest evidence for occupation of the citadel mound dates to the 5th millennium BC and gained importance during the Neo-Assyrian Empire (10th to 7th centuries BC) period.
+The earliest evidence for the occupation of the citadel mound dates to the 5th millennium BC and gained importance during the Neo-Assyrian Empire (10th to 7th centuries BC) period.
 During the Sassanian period and the Abbasid Caliphate, Erbil was an important centre for Assyrian Christianity and the Assyrians.
 After the Mongols captured the citadel in 1258, Erbil’s importance began to decline.

 The only religious structure that currently survives in the citadel is the Mulla Afandi Mosque (closed for renovation).
 When it was fully occupied, its three districts were Serai (notable families), the Takya (named after the homes of dervishes) and the Topkhana (craftsmen and farmers).
 Other sights include the 1775 hammam, also closed) and the Textile Museum.
 Erbil citadel has been inscribed on the World Heritage List in 2014.

-To see the citadel, it is necessary to park at the bottom and walk up the cobble road.
-I entered at the Ahmadi Gate and walked across on the one street past the mosque and closed hammam to the Grand Gate where the textile museum is.
+To see the citadel, it is necessary to park at the bottom and walk up the cobbled road.
+I entered at the Ahmadi Gate and walked across the one street past the mosque and closed hammam to the Grand Gate where the textile museum is.
 This is not an impressive place – mostly newer brick buildings and ruins with muddy streets and no people.
 Other museums are the Miniature Kurdish Costumes, Erbel Gems and Stones Museum and Traditional Kurdish Costume Museum.

 There are 20 semi-nomadic and 4 nomadic tribes in Kurdistan, each originally with 100-1000 families.
 They spend from late spring to September in the mountains with their herds and living in black tents.
 Most of the nomadic way of life ended in the 1980s when they were confined to Iraq and lost much of their traditional grazing land in Iran and Turkey.
 Turkish air strikes and landmines didn’t help.
 They are no longer self-sustaining.

 Jalil Khayat Mosque.
 This new mosque has 2 minarets each with 3 balconies.
-The outside has great tiles even the small round columns in the porch.
+The outside has great tiles even the small round columns on the porch.
 It was locked but after the “boss” (an ancient man) arrived, they opened it so that I could see the inside.
 It is a wonder of domes and gorgeous tile work with red/white arches

 .
 Surrounding the main dome are four half domes and another 4 cascading down.
-The mihrab is mirrored stalactites.Image result for jalil khayat mosque erbilImage result for jalil khayat mosque erbilImage result for jalil khayat mosque erbil
+The mihrab is mirrored stalactites.

 Erbil Bazaar (Grand Bazaar).
 A traditional souq, all domes and little shops were you can buy anything from soup to nuts.